Board of Directors

 Novato

-Nancy Hughes is the executive director of The California Urban Forests Council leading staff and partners in advocacy, education, outreach, and large-scale tree plantings throughout California.
+Nancy Hughes has spent the majority of her career leading staff and partners in urban forestry related advocacy, education, outreach, and large-scale regional tree plantings events throughout California.
+She retired as executive director of the California Urban Forests Council in January 2024.

-She has served as the executive director of both the Consensus Organizing Institute and People for Trees.
-She has also participated on the Board of the National Alliance for Com- munity Trees.
+She has previously served as the executive director of both the Consensus Organizing Institute and San Diego People for Trees and taught Pubic Service in America at UCSD.
+She has participated on the Board of the National Alliance for Community Trees and the LA Center for Urban Natural Resources Sustainability.
+She is currently a member of The Britton Fund board of directors.

 Hughes earned a BA in Communications from Rowan University in New Jersey.

-At home she cares for 5 chickens and is transforming her yard to drought tolerant and na- tive plant communities.
-Her heart's desire is to hike in the hills of Marin County amongst the Oaks and Redwoods.
+At home she helps raise two grandsons, chickens and various food producing plants and trees.
+Her heart’s desire is to hike in the Marin County hills among the oaks and redwoods.

-She has served as the executive director of both the Consensus Organizing Institute and People for Trees.
-She has also participated on the Board of the National Alliance for Com- munity Trees.
+She has previously served as the executive director of both the Consensus Organizing Institute and San Diego People for Trees and taught Pubic Service in America at UCSD.
+She has participated on the Board of the National Alliance for Community Trees and the LA Center for Urban Natural Resources Sustainability.
+She is currently a member of The Britton Fund board of directors.

 Hughes earned a BA in Communications from Rowan University in New Jersey.

-At home she cares for 5 chickens and is transforming her yard to drought tolerant and na- tive plant communities.
-Her heart's desire is to hike in the hills of Marin County amongst the Oaks and Redwoods.
+At home she helps raise two grandsons, chickens and various food producing plants and trees.
+Her heart’s desire is to hike in the Marin County hills among the oaks and redwoods.

 Jane Medley